allure-framework/allure-csharp/Allure.NUnit/README.md

 - Install the Allure.NUnit package.
 - Configure allureConfig.json.
-- Apply the `[AllureNUnit]` attribute to test fixtures.
+- Apply the `[Allure.NUnit.AllureNUnit]` attribute to test fixtures.
-- Use other attributes in `NUnit.Allure.Attributes` if needed.
+- Use other attributes from `Allure.NUnit.Attributes` if needed.
-- Use the functions in `Allure.Net.Commons.AllureApi` if needed.
+- Use the functions from `Allure.Net.Commons.AllureApi` if needed.

 ## Further readings